I wanted to share some of the things I learned along the way that can help you combat those rising energy bills.

 The next step is to buy an electric vehicle which we can charge from the battery.
 (We just need the car manufactures to start serious production)

 At the end of the day you can almost eliminate your electricity bills with a solar panel system installation.
-The payback period for me is around 8 years but this will come down as the costs of the systems fall and electricity prices rise.
+The payback period for me is around 6-7 years.
+This will come down over time as the costs of the systems fall and electricity prices rise.
 A typical solar system and battery will need some replacing after 10 years or so.
-If you can get to a payback period of around 5-6 years then you can expect some real savings.
+If you can get to a payback period of around 5-6 years then you can expect some better savings.